Lemoncode/react-lab-sessions/day-1/04-form/Readme.md

 - Link the navigation to the login button.
 - Create a viewmodel entity that will store login information.
 - Get the data from the textFields.
-- Crete an api model that will hold credentials.
+- Create an api model that will hold credentials.
 - Create a service that will simulate an async user password validation.
 - Validate login and navigate to hotels list if validation passes.
 - Excercises: add a notification component.